Enigmatrix/Cobalt/docs/DEV_GUIDE.md

 ### Utils

 We use utils to import common libraries.
 We use `flume` for channels, `config-rs` for configuration (read from `appsettings.json`, same as the Viewer), `color-eyre` for errors, `future-rs` for futures and `tracing / tracing-subscriber` for tracing.
-We also define our own time system (well, its traits atleast) to be implemented by the `platform::objects::Timestamp`.
+We also define our own time system (well, its traits at least) to be implemented by the `platform::objects::Timestamp`.

 ## Release Process